Archives In Brief 80 - County and parish maps

 A3 size black and white photocopies of most uncopied maps can be ordered from State Records.
 Please discuss your order with reading room staff.
 For further information about our copying services, consult Archives in Brief 75.

 Alternatively you are welcome to photograph the map in the reading room.

 If a map is copied, you may not copy from the original.

-Land and Property Management Authority: User Guide - the parish map and Crown plan in family history and genealogical research.
-Available on the Authority's website.
+Land and Property Management Authority (now Land and Property Information NSW): User Guide - the parish map and Crown plan in family history and genealogical research.
+Available on the Land and Property Information Baseline website.

 Researchers should consult the Register of Access Directions to confirm the public availability of records.
 State Records' staff can advise you on the availability of records if they are not listed on the register.

 © State of New South Wales through the State Records Authority, 2003.

 This work may be freely reproduced and distributed for most purposes, however some restrictions apply.
 See our copyright notice or contact us.